[TRACKER] UEFI PXE support

 chmod u=rwxs,g=rx,o=rx /opt/qemu-2.1.1/libexec/qemu-bridge-helper

 To boot an instance, one needs few parameters for qemu.
 Here is a nice snippet: http://fpaste.org/136085/68530141/raw/

 I am able to boot EFI shell and Grub2 via PXE, but no luch with pxelinux so far.
 I tried latest stable (6.02) as well as my builds from git:

 yum localinstall https://kojipkgs.fedoraproject.org//packages/gnu-efi/3.0u/0.2.fc20/i686/gnu-efi-3.0u-0.2.fc20.i686.rpm

 git clone syslinux && cd syslinux

 I need to get back to this later.
 I suppose pxelinux is the preferred way to boot EFI systems because then we can reuse config templates in Foreman.
 I think I could get this working on Grub2 soon, but pxelinux is the issue currently.
 Maybe there is a bug in QEMU/OVMF and if I use VirtualBox or bare-metal EFI hardware, it would work.
 I don’t know now.

-#9 Updated by Lukas Zapletal over 2 years ago
+#9 Updated by Lukas Zapletal almost 3 years ago

 Ok I almost gave us after two days of trial-and-error and folks from #syslinux helped me out!